) is scheduled to report its third-quarter 2012 results after the

 We believe that Alcoa's outlook depends on the uncertainties in

 the aluminum market.
-We are concerned about the volatile prices of
+In addition, we remain concerned about the

-aluminum and rising raw material costs.
-We expect rising energy and
+volatile aluminum pricing and rising raw material costs.
+We expect

-raw material (especially caustic soda) costs to continue
+rising energy and raw material (especially caustic soda) costs to

-Alcoa is also aggressively slashing cost.
+Alcoa is aggressively slashing costs.
 The company curtailed

 390,000 metric tons of its system smelting capacity to improve its

-in China, Russia, Jamaica, Suriname, Brazil and Saudi Arabia.
+projects in China, Russia, Brazil and Saudi Arabia.
+Demand from

-Demand from these countries is expected to increase its alumina and
+these countries is expected to increase its alumina and aluminum

-aluminum production while lowering its operating costs.
-The company
+production while lowering its operating costs.
+The company has

-has established itself already as a key domestic supplier in some
+established itself already as a key domestic supplier in some of

 transportation in Russia.